Dazzling display of SpaceX rocket launch seen in Utah, other western states | Gephardt Daily

 Carrying a payload of 22 Starlink satellites, the two stage rocket was launched at 7:28 p.m.
 Pacific Time from Vandenberg’s Space Launch Complex 4 East.

-While the payload streaked into orbit with new satellites aboard, the reusable stage of the Falcon 9 spacecraft stuck the dramatic vertical landing about 8 minutes 30 seconds after launch, when it touched down on the “Of Course I Still Love You” landing platform floating aboard a barge in the Pacific Ocean.
+While the payload streaked into orbit with new satellites aboard, the reusable stage of the Falcon 9 rocket stuck the dramatic vertical landing about 8 minutes 30 seconds after launch, when it touched down on the “Of Course I Still Love You” landing platform floating aboard a barge in the Pacific Ocean.

 A St. George area resident, who asked not be identified, was on his evening walk when he snapped several pictures of the Falcon 9’s flight and vapor trail which was seen across Nevada, Arizona, Utah and California.